-A company must not withhold any dividends tax from the payment of a dividend if the beneficial owner forms part of the same 'group of companies', as defined in s 41, as the company that paid the dividend.
-A domestic group of companies will therefore benefit from this exemption (see 4.3.1 b. for a discussion of a 'group of companies').
+A company must not withhold dividends tax from the payment of a dividend if the beneficial owner forms part of the same 'group of companies', as defined in s 41, as the company that paid the dividend.
+A domestic group of companies will therefore benefit from this exemption (see 4.3.1 b. for commentary on the meaning of 'group of companies').

-A beneficial owner that forms part of the same group of companies as the company that paid a dividend does not have to submit the declaration of exemption and the written undertaking referred to in s 64G(2)(a) in order to qualify for an exemption from dividends tax.
+A beneficial owner that forms part of the same group of companies as the company that paid a dividend does not have to submit the declaration of exemption and the written undertaking referred to in s 64G(2)(a) in order to qualify for an exemption from dividends tax.246